-Historically, meditation is the original practice of yoga.
-The purpose of yoga’s ethics, together with its physical and breathing practices, is to prepare us to sit for meditation.
+Today, yoga’s ethics, together with its physical and breathing practices, prepare us for meditation.

-The practical benefits of meditation include an ability to remain centred in varying circumstances, an increase in contentment, resilience, creativity, harmonious relationships and our felt connection with life in general.
-These benefits have a ripple effect by supporting a positive presence in the world.
+In daily life, the practical benefits of meditation include an ability to remain centred in varying circumstances, an increase in contentment, resilience, creativity, harmonious relationships and our felt connection with life in general.
+These benefits have a ripple effect by supporting a positive presence and action in the world.

 Brain structures can change after only eight weeks of regular meditation practice.
 Harvard neuroscientists noted positive change in areas of the brain associated with learning, memory, emotional regulation, sense of self and perspective.
 See more here and here.

-On another level, meditation can provide a means of integration and simply being; of knowing the self and unveiling a natural, direct connection with the spiritual, mystical or universal.
+On another level however, meditation provides a means of integration and simply being; of knowing the self and unveiling a natural, direct connection with the spiritual, mystical or universal.
 There is an understanding of the pure awareness or consciousness that we are, beyond what the mind can grasp, and beyond any technique or practice.
 This is the delight of sitting.
 Each individual discovers this spaciousness in their own way, together with how it infuses daily life.

-Carol began sitting for meditation 22 years ago.
-She shares meditation techniques from the yoga tradition whilst also having personal experience of modern mindfulness methods, including Dyad or co-meditation and mindful self-compassion practices.
-She has a gentle approach, and the most appropriate method is chosen to suit the individual or group.
+Carol began sitting for meditation 23 years ago.
+She shares meditation from the yoga tradition whilst having personal experience of modern mindfulness methods, co-meditation, mindful self-compassion practices and silent retreats.
+She has a gentle approach, and the most appropriate route is discovered together with the individual or group.

 Meditation as a standalone practice is not recommended in certain circumstances.
-If in doubt, please enquire here.
+If in doubt, please enquire.

 Photo: Cassy Paris (heart mudra meditation)